-(3) Only Market Participants registered with ERCOT as either a Municipally Owned Utility (MOU) or an Electric Cooperative (EC), and as a Distribution Service Provider (DSP) and/or Load Serving Entity (LSE), may be eligible to opt out of designating a USA and receiving Digital Certificates if the Market Participant demonstrates to ERCOT’s satisfaction that it does not need a Digital Certificate to perform its obligations under the ERCOT Protocols, market guides, or other applicable rules.
-In addition, Comision Federal de Electricidad (CFE) may be eligible to opt out of designating a USA and receiving Digital Certificates upon demonstrating to ERCOT’s satisfaction that it does not need a Digital Certificate to perform its obligations under the ERCOT Protocols, market guides, or other applicable rules.
+(3) Only Market Participants registered with ERCOT as either a Municipally Owned Utility (MOU) or an Electric Cooperative (EC), and as a Distribution Service Provider (DSP) and/or Load Serving Entity (LSE), may be eligible to opt out of designating a USA and access to the MIS if the Market Participant demonstrates to ERCOT’s satisfaction that it does not need access to the MIS to perform its obligations under the ERCOT Protocols, market guides, or other applicable rules.
+In addition, Comision Federal de Electricidad (CFE) may be eligible to opt out of designating a USA and receiving access to the MIS upon demonstrating to ERCOT’s satisfaction that it does not need a access to the MIS to perform its obligations under the ERCOT Protocols, market guides, or other applicable rules.
+Authorized Representatives for Market Participants that opt out of designating a USA and access to the MIS shall continue to have access to portions of the MIS required to perform the duties of an Authorized Representative during the opt out period, such as updates to registration information.

-(4) An eligible Market Participant that wishes to opt out of designating a USA and receiving Digital Certificates shall submit a request form, found on the ERCOT website, confirming its desire to opt out subject to ERCOT’s review and approval.
+(4) An eligible Market Participant that wishes to opt out of designating a USA and access to the MIS shall submit a request form, found on the ERCOT website, confirming its desire to opt out subject to ERCOT’s review and approval.
 ERCOT will notify the requesting Market Participant of its approval or disapproval of the request within 14 Business Days.
-ERCOT may subsequently revoke, at its sole discretion, Market Participant’s election to opt out if the Market Participant’s lack of a Digital Certificate causes administrative burdens or reliability concerns.
-ERCOT will send notice of revocation to the Market Participant who will have ten Business Days to fill out a Notice of Change of Information (NCI) form (Section 23, Form E, Notice of Change of Information) and submit it to ERCOT.
-Once the NCI is submitted, the request for a Digital Certificate will be subject to the same requirements applicable to the processing of an initial request by a new Market Participant.
+ERCOT may subsequently revoke, at its sole discretion, Market Participant’s election to opt out if the Market Participant’s lack of access to the MIS causes administrative burdens or reliability concerns.
+ERCOT will send notice of revocation to the Market Participant who will have ten Business Days to submit to ERCOT, via the MIS Certified Area, the information reflected in the Notice of Change of Information (NCI) form (Section 23, Form E, Notice of Change of Information) .
+Once the NCI is submitted and processed, ERCOT will grant the Market Participant access to the MISin the same manner as a new Market Participant.

-(5) Market Participants that have received approval from ERCOT to opt out of designating a USA and receiving Digital Certificates are not excused from obligations under the ERCOT Protocols, other than the obligations required in this Section 16.12 regarding Digital Certificates.
-Market Participants who opt out shall still be required to submit the Digital Certificate Audit Attestation (DCAA) required by paragraph (2) of Section 16.12.3, Market Participant Audits of User Security Administrators and Digital Certificates, for the portion of the year, if any, during which they had a USA and Digital Certificate(s).
+(5) Market Participants that have received approval from ERCOT to opt out of designating a USA and access to the MIS are not excused from obligations under the ERCOT Protocols, other than the obligations required in this Section 16.12 regarding access to the MIS.
+Market Participants who opt out shall still be required to submit the MIS Access Audit Attestation (MAAA) required by paragraph (2) of Section 16.12.3, Market Participant Audits of User Security Administrators and MIS Access, for the portion of the year, if any, during which they had a USA and access to the MIS beyond having access to portions of the MIS required to perform the duties of an Authorized Representative.

-(6) A Market Participant that has been granted approval by ERCOT to opt out of designating a USA and receiving Digital Certificates will not have access to information that would ordinarily be retrievable with a Digital Certificate.
-A Market Participant that has been granted approval by ERCOT to opt out of designating a USA and receiving Digital Certificates may, at any time, cancel its opt-out status by submitting an NCI form (Section 23, Form E).
+(6) A Market Participant that has been granted approval by ERCOT to opt out of designating a USA and accessing the MIS will not have access to the MIS except for portions of the MIS required to perform the duties of an Authorized Representative.
+A Market Participant that has been granted approval by ERCOT to opt out of designating a USA and accessing the MIS may, at any time, cancel its opt-out status by submitting the information reflected in the NCI form (Section 23, Form E) via the MIS Certified Area .

-16.12.1 USA Responsibilities and Qualifications for Digital Certificate Holders
+16.12.1 USA Responsibilities and Qualifications for User Access to the MIS

 (1) The USA and the Market Participant are responsible for the following: